jayarjo/devagent/README.md

 # DevAgent 🤖

-AI-powered GitHub agent that automatically fixes issues labeled with `ai-fix` using Claude.
+AI-powered GitHub agent that automatically fixes issues labeled with `ai-fix` using multiple AI providers (Claude, Gemini, OpenAI).

 ## Overview

 DevAgent is a reusable GitHub Action that:
 - Monitors issues labeled `ai-fix`
 - Automatically analyzes the codebase and issue description
-- Generates and applies fixes using Claude AI
+- Generates and applies fixes using **multiple AI providers** (Claude, Gemini, or OpenAI)
+- **Smart provider fallback** with automatic cost optimization
 - Creates pull requests with the proposed changes
 - Provides CI feedback when tests fail